JuanMuruaOlalde/aprendiendo_rust/01 basic documentation -start here-.md

 - [Rust std library](https://doc.rust-lang.org/std/)

-## Hands-on learning, to start working with Rust
+## Hands-on learning

+If you want to start practicing without installing anything, you can try Rust online with (https://play.rust-lang.org/).

+If you want to start serious, install `rustup` (https://doc.rust-lang.org/book/ch01-01-installation.html) and use `cargo` (https://doc.rust-lang.org/cargo/getting-started/first-steps.html).
+If you are using [Visual Studio Code](https://code.visualstudio.com/download) as IDE, you can use it with the [Rust.analyzer extension](https://rust-analyzer.github.io)

+Some resources and tutorials:

 [Working the Rust Lang Book](https://www.youtube.com/playlist?list=PLai5B987bZ9CoVR-QEIN9foz4QCJ0H2Y8) - Let's Get Rusty - YouTube